FeaturedFilm & TV Entertainment

 Credit: Warner Bros.

-That’s potentially part of why Universal’s newest Harry Potter land, which just opened at Epic Universe, plays it safe.
+That’s potentially part of why Universal’s newest Harry Potter land, which opened at Epic Universe in 2025, plays it safe.
 The Ministry of Magic-themed area mixes sets from the original film timeline with a more stylized take on the 1920s Paris seen in Fantastic Beasts.
 It’s an expansion, not a reimagining—something that lets Universal offer something “new” without risking fan outrage.

 Hermione, Ron, and Harry in their winter Hogwarts uniforms in 'Harry Potter and the Sorcerer's Stone'